MrR0807/citizen/README.md

 ---

 Use UTF-8 when running surefire-plugin.
+There are test that include UTF-8 letters, thus if we would remove ``configuration`` they would fail.

 ```
 <!-- Some tests assert on UTF-8 letters, thus without defined encoding, tests will fail.